This is one of three views of Piazza

 In the XVIIth century the Roman Church started to emphasize again the importance of Constantine.
 Pope Urban VIII promoted the decoration of the interior of the Baptistery with large frescoes depicting events of his life.
 The ultimate objective of these frescoes was that of establishing a symbolic link between the Emperor and the modern monarchs who fought for the Roman Catholic faith.
 At the time of the frescoes the Habsburg Roman Holy Emperors were trying to restore Roman Catholicism in all their domains in the course of the Thirty Years' War, one of the bloodiest conflicts in European history.

 Decoration of the portico of the former entrance (now in Cappella dei SS.
-Cipriano e Giustina): (left) mosaics; (right) "opus sectile" (marble inlays)
+Cipriano e Giustina): (left) mosaics which resemble those at the mausoleum of Galla Placidia in Ravenna; (right) "opus sectile" (marble inlays)

 The Baptistery was modified in the Vth century by Pope Sixtus III, the founder of S. Maria Maggiore.
 He embellished the building with mosaics and marble inlays of which fragments can still be seen in the former entrance (it was turned into two chapels after the opening of the new one).